 Pandemic CD Training

 By 2020, St. Mary’s County officials found that the CD training effectively drove social and emotional learning, increased literacy skills and promoted family engagement.
 Partners continued to pour in with funding opportunities related to the CD training.

 By February 2020, the local newspaper had noticed the CD training.
 It published a full-page spread highlighting how the parent “workshops explore ways to connect more effectively with their children.”
 When the pandemic spread in March 2020, the Department of Equity, Engagement and Early Access team adjusted their expansion plans.
 By July 2020, St. Mary’s County had moved to virtual workshops.

 “It became evident quickly that people wanted the information, and we were addressing a need,” said Dr. Hall.

 Post-pandemic CD Training

 “I believe that the CD training has been a welcome addition to our pre-pandemic strategies that became even more valuable during COVID-19,” said Dr. Hall.
-“It may be helpful for other school systems based on what is right for individual families, child care, and educators.”
+“It may be helpful for other school systems based on what is right for individual families, child care and educators.”

 CD training has been embraced in 101 countries and 25 languages.
 For over 25 years, the award-winning CD has empowered families and educators to seek positive, healthy change.
-Recognized by the Substance Abuse and Mental Health Administration’s National Registry of Evidence-based Programs and Practices and received 8 of 10 ratings in Harvard’s top 25 social-emotional learning national program analysis, it has provided St. Mary’s County with the tools necessary to not only navigate these challenging times but also offered hope for long-lasting change.
-As schools re-open in the fall, CD training may be the answer to ensuring a safe, connected, and problem-solving environment for families and educators.
+Recognized by the Substance Abuse and Mental Health Administration’s National Registry of Evidence-based Programs and Practices and received 8 of 10 ratings in Harvard’s top 25 social and emotional learning national program analysis, it has provided St. Mary’s County with the tools necessary to not only navigate these challenging times but also offered hope for long-lasting change.
+As schools re-open in the fall, CD training may be the answer to ensuring a safe, connected and problem-solving environment for families and educators.